 “How?”
 Zero was a bit lost.

 “Let’s put it this way.
-The quest I was doing brought you the crystal flower and you somehow, at the end of all this you ended up with the royal library.
-With that being said, this building,” Zeraph motioned around him, “might have some kind of connection between you and the quest.
+The quest I was doing brought you the crystal flower, and you somehow, at the end of all this, ended up with the Royal Library.
+So, with that being said, this building,” Zeraph motioned around him, “might have some kind of connection between you and the quest.
 Kapish?”

 “I hope so too.”
 Zeraph nodded in agreement.
 “I think I did.”
 He quietly muttered.

-“Oh, by the way, do you have any merchants, blacksmith, or traders that you know who are willing to relocate and possible go on a journey?”
+“Oh, by the way, do you have any merchants, blacksmiths, or traders that you know who are willing to relocate and possibly go on a journey?”